wp-sms/wp-sms/readme.txt

 = 3.2 =
 * Added New capabilities: `wpsms_sendsms`, `wpsms_outbox`, `wpsms_subscribers`, `wpsms_subscribe_groups` and `wpsms_setting` to user roles for manage page access.
 * Added New filters `wp_sms_from`, `wp_sms_to`, `wp_sms_msg` in the plugin.
+* Added New gateway (bulutfon.com).
+* Added New gateway (iransms.co).
 * Fixed issue when you rename `wp-content` folder. now plugin it's work if the folder name does not `wp-content`.
-* Added New gateway (bulutfon.com).
+* Fixed `Undefined index` errors in ths plugin when wordpress debug is enable.
+* Fixed Issue in outbox, subscribe and group page after bulk edit.
 * Renamed `wp_after_sms_gateway` action to `wp_sms_after_gateway`.
 * Renamed `wps_add_subscriber` action to `wp_sms_add_subscriber`.
 * Renamed `wps_delete_subscriber` action to `wp_sms_delete_subscriber`.